znjameswu/epgi/doc/design_pointer_event.md

             2. Even for a non-"dumb" render object, it could have nothing to do with the current hit business (i.e. a pointer event handling render obejct during gesture arena iterations), we should avoid mutex locking in this scenario.
 It is impossible to prevent this while being concurrent.
             3. Admittedly, caching inside produces prettier interface with less clogs.
 2. How to identify a certain capability.
+    0. Should we separate pointer event listener and gesture recognizers as separate capabilities?
+        1. No we shouldn't.
+            1. ~~Pointer event listeners, as long as they are hit-tested in the newest frame, will always receive hit positions with *up-to-date* transform.~~ (False, flutter's pointer event also uses snapshotted transform) While gesture recognizers, takes a snapshot.
+            2. Essentially, push to gesture recognizer and push to pointer event listeners should be two disparate channel.
+No one wants interference from pointer event listener while performing gesture recognition.
+Therefore, there need to be at least two handler methods.
     1. Interface query table
         1. For description, see `epgi-core::foundation::query_interface`
         2. Disadvantage: user can misimplement table since by casting into wrong interface different from the table key.